 The router also supports both OFDMA and MU-MIMO for direct connections to devices for greater stability and better data streaming.
 Gamers, meanwhile, will appreciate the Adaptive QoS that can prioritize games to make sure there are no slowdowns that the worst possible time.
 As with most modern Asus routers, the network is guarded by AiProtection Pro, a security filter to help keep your data safe.

 TP-Link Archer AX6000

 With Netgear and Asus offer top-tier ax models, you know TP-Link can’t be far behind.
-This Archer model offers up to 6Gbps across its bands, 9 Gigabit LAN ports, and compatibility with both OFDMA and MU-MIMO.
+This Archer model offers up to 6Gbps across its bands, nine Gigabit LAN ports, and compatibility with both OFDMA and MU-MIMO.
+It comes with a 1.8Ghz quad-core processor, and two co-processors to help manage connection quality.
 By now, all this may be feeling a little familiar.
 But TP-Link has a few unique features to contribute.